October 20-21, 2025

 INSILICO MEDICINE

-Alex Zhavoronkov is the founder, CEO and CBO of Insilico Medicine, a leading clinical-stage biotechnology company developing next-generation generative artificial intelligence and automation platforms for drug discovery.
-Under his leadership, Insilico raised over $500 million in multiple rounds from expert biotechnology, healthcare, and financial investors, opened R&D centers in 8 countries and regions, and partnered with multiple pharmaceutical, biotechnology, and academic institutions.
+Alex Zhavoronkov, PhD, is the founder, CEO and CBO of Insilico Medicine, a leading clinical-stage biotechnology company developing next-generation generative artificial intelligence and automation platforms for drug discovery.
+Under his leadership, Insilico raised over $500 million, opened R&D centers in 8 countries and regions, and partnered with multiple pharmaceutical, biotechnology, and academic institutions.
+Since 2021, the company nominated more than 22 preclinical candidates, 10 reached clinical stage, and 1 program with a novel target and novel molecule completed Phase Iia in IPF with favorable safety, tolerability and encouraging dose-dependent efficacy.

 -